leniium/Cleaning-Data-Set-Week-4-Project/CODE BOOK.md

 ## Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+-gravityMean
+-tBodyAccMean
+-tBodyAccJerkMean
+-tBodyGyroMean
+-tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'

 ### Activities

-1 WALKING
+1. WALKING
-2 WALKING_UPSTAIRS
+2. WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+3. WALKING_DOWNSTAIRS
-4 SITTING
+4. SITTING
-5 STANDING
+5. STANDING
-6 LAYING
+6. LAYING

 ### R code Variables:

-activities: activities used in trial as per the initial project.
+* activities: activities used in trial as per the initial project.
-features: features measured in the tiral as per the initial project.
+* features: features measured in the tiral as per the initial project.
-training: training data set
+* training: training data set
-test: test data set
+* test: test data set
-data: training and test data sets combined.
+* data: training and test data sets combined.
-extractedData: data extracted just to include Mean and STD.
+* extractedData: data extracted just to include Mean and STD.
-meanIndex: Indecies of the columns that are Mean variables
+* Index: Indecies of the columns that are Mean and STD variables
-stdIndex: indecies of the columns that are STD variables
-i: counter for for loop
-splittedData: splitted data based on the activity number
+* splittedData: splitted data based on the activity number
-tidyData: final tidy data, average of every subject and activity.
+* tidyData: final tidy data, average of every subject and activity.
 >>>>>>> d021772ded77ebafd7e47293d38074544c759f47:CODE BOOK.txt